tillgrallert/p3a6afa20/catch-me-if-you-can.md

 <!-- this needs to be expanded upon -->

 [OpenArabicPE](https://github.com/openarabicpe) establishes a framework for open, collaborative, and fully-referencable scholarly digital editions of early Arabic periodicals.
-The guiding principles of OpenArabicPE can be summarised as *accessibilty*, *sustainability*, *credibility*.
+The guiding principles of OpenArabicPE can be summarised as *accessibility*, *sustainability*, *credibility*.
 Starting with the mostly Damascene periodicals *al-Muqtabas* and *al-Ḥaqāʾiq*, OpenArabicPE demonstrates that one can produce scholarly editions that offer solutions for most of the above-mentioned problems---including the absence of expensive infrastructure---through re-purposing well-established open software platforms and by combining the virtues of immensely popular, but non-academic (and, at least under US copyright laws, occasionally illegal) online libraries of volunteers on the one hand with academic scanning efforts as well as editorial expertise on the other.

 ![Figure: Project scheme](https://github.com/OpenArabicPE/slides/raw/gh-pages/assets/OpenArabicPE-organigramme_horizontal.png)